-Measures aimed at the prevention of money laundering and terrorist financing require a detailed verification of both the investor's identity and any persons purporting to act on the investor's behalf.
-This will include obtaining proof of address, source of funds, the on-going monitoring of the business relationship and where applicable, identifying and verifying the identity of the beneficial owner on a risk sensitive basis in order to comply with Irish law anti-money laundering obligations.
+Measures aimed at the prevention of money laundering and terrorist financing require a detailed verification of each applicant's identity, address and source of funds and where applicable the beneficial owner on a risk sensitive basis and the ongoing monitoring of the business relationship in order to comply with Irish law anti-money laundering obligations.
 Politically exposed persons ("PEPs"), an individual who is or has, at any time in the preceding year, been entrusted with prominent public functions, and immediate family members, or persons known to be close associates of such persons, must also be identified.

-By way of example an individual may be required to produce an original certified copy of a passport or identification card together with evidence of his/her address such as two original copies of evidence of his/her address, i.e. utility bills or bank statements (not more than six months old), date of birth and tax residence.
+By way of example, an individual may be required to produce an original certified copy of a passport or identification card together with evidence of his/her address such as two original copies of evidence of his/her address, i.e. utility bills or bank statements (not more than six months old), as well as date of birth and tax residence.
 In the case of corporate investors, such measures may require production of a certified copy of the certificate of incorporation (and any change of name), memorandum and articles of association (or equivalent), a certified copy of the corporate investor's authorised signatory list, the names, occupations, dates of birth and resident and business address of all directors.
-The level of customer due diligence ("CDD") documentation required will depend on the circumstances of each application and the results of the risk assessment on each investor.
+The level of customer due diligence/verification documentation required will depend on the circumstances of each application following a risk-based assessment of the applicant.
 For example, a detailed verification might not be required where the application is deemed low risk after consideration of a number of risk variables including jurisdiction, customer type and distribution channels.
+The CCF will have regard to the relevant business risk assessment when determining the level of customer due diligence required under Sections 33 and 35 of the CJA.

-The CCF is regulated by the Central Bank, and must comply with the measures provided for in the Criminal Justice (Money Laundering and Terrorist Financing) Acts 2010 to 2018 which are aimed towards the prevention of money laundering and terrorist financing.
-In order to comply with the anti-money laundering and countering the financing of terrorism requirements, it is the Administrator, on the CCF's behalf, who will require from any subscriber or Shareholder a detailed verification of the identity of such subscriber or Shareholder, the identity of the beneficial owners of such subscriber or Shareholder, the source of funds used to subscribe for Shares, or other additional information which may be requested from any subscriber or Shareholder for such purposes from time to time.
-The CCF and the Administrator each reserve the right to request such information as is necessary to verify the identity of an applicant and where applicable, the beneficial owner pursuant to the Beneficial Ownership Regulations 2016 (SI 560 of 2016) or as otherwise required.
+The CCF is regulated by the Central Bank and must comply with the measures provided for in the Criminal Justice (Money Laundering & Terrorist Financing) Acts 2010-2021 which is aimed towards the prevention of money laundering.
+In order to comply with these anti-money laundering regulations, the Administrator on behalf of the CCF will require from any subscriber or Shareholder a detailed verification of the identity of such subscriber or Shareholder, the source of funds used to subscribe for Shares, or other additional information which may be requested from any subscriber or Shareholder for such purposes from time to time.
+The Administrator on behalf of the CCF reserves the right to request such additional information as is necessary to verify the identity of an applicant and where applicable, the beneficial owner.
+The subscriber or Shareholder should note that the Administrator on behalf of the CCF, in accordance with their anti-money laundering ("AML") procedures reserves the right to prohibit the movement of any monies if all due diligence requirements have not been met, or, if for any reason feels that the origin of the funds or the parties involved are suspicious.
+In the event that the movement of monies is withheld in accordance with the Administrator's AML procedures, the Administrator will strictly adhere to all applicable laws, and shall notify the CCF as soon as professional discretion allows or as otherwise permitted by law.
+In the event of delay or failure by the applicant investor to produce any information required for verification purposes, the CCF or the Administrator acting on behalf of the CCF may reject the application and the subscription monies relating thereto.